mscdex/cap/README.md

 * **open**(< _string_ >device, < _string_ >filter, < _integer_ >bufSize, < _Buffer_ >buffer) - _(void)_ - Opens `device` and starts capturing packets using `filter`. `bufSize` is the size of the internal buffer that libpcap uses to temporarily store packets until they are emitted. `buffer` is a Buffer large enough to store one packet.
 If open() is called again without a previous call to close(), an implicit close() will occur first.

 * **close**() - _(void)_ - Stops capturing.

+* **setMinBytes**(< _integer_ >nBytes) - _(void) - **(Windows ONLY)** This sets the minimum number of packet bytes that must be captured before the full packet data is made available.
+If this value is set too high, you may not receive any packets until WinPCap's internal buffer fills up.
+Therefore it's generally best to pass in 0 to this function after calling open(), despite it resulting in more syscalls.

 Cap static methods